RTEMS/rtems-docs/rsb/why-build-from-source.rst

 you have lost the ability to build it you have lost a degree of control and flexibility open source gives you.
 Fast moving host environments are fantastic.
-We have powerful multi-core computers with huge amounts of memory and state of the art operating systems to run on them however the product or project you are part of may need to be maintained well past the life time of these host.
-Being able to build from source an important and critical part of this process because you can move to a newer host and create an equivalent tool set.
+We have powerful multi-core computers with huge amounts of memory and state of the art operating systems your development uses however the product or project you are part of may need to be maintained well past the life time of these host.
+Being able to build from source is an important and critical part of this process because you can move to a newer host and create an equivalent tool set.

 Building from source provides you with control over the configuration of the package you are building.
 If all or the most important dependent parts are